-Now that you have learned how to customize the common WordPress paths, and how to protect your login page from Brute Force attacks, it’s time to learn how to hide your website from WordPress theme detectors and hacker’s bots.
+In the previous lesson you learned how to protect your login page from Brute Force attacks, it’s time to learn how to hide your website from WordPress theme detectors and hackers’ bots.

-Follow the next four steps, and learn what you need to do to fully protect your website.
+Follow the next steps, and learn what you need to do to fully protect your website.

-To hide the common WordPress paths, you need to switch on the option, “Hide My WP > Permalinks > Hide WordPress Common Paths” and save the settings.
+To hide the common WordPress paths, you need to switch on the option, “Hide My WP > Change Paths > WP Core Security > Hide WordPress Common Paths” and save the settings.

-After you activate the option, you can access the /wp-content URL, and you should receive the 404 error (Page not found).
+After you activate the option, you can access the /wp-content URL from another browser or from incognito, and you should receive the 404 error (Page not found).

 Now it’s time to hide the common WordPress files from hackers, who can easily detect the WordPress CMS if they can access the common WordPress files: /wp-config.php, /readme.html, etc. All these files should be accessible only if you are logged into your website.

-Hide My WP Ghost will add a filter to protect all these files if you switch on the option “Hide My WP > Hide WordPress Common Files“.
+Hide My WP Ghost will add a filter to protect all these files if you switch on the option “Hide My WP > Change Paths > WP Core Security > Hide WordPress Common Files“.

-It’s time to check the website source code and make sure there are no bit URLs containing /wp-content/.
+It’s time to check the website security and make sure there are no URLs containing /wp-content/.